facebook/create-react-app/template/README.md

 ><img src="http://i.imgur.com/yVNNHJM.png" width="300">

-Then make sure `package.json` of your project ends with this block:
+Then add this block to the `package.json` file of your project:

 ```js
 {